executors/executors/wording.md

 ### `OneWayExecutor` requirements

 The `OneWayExecutor` requirements specify requirements for executors which create execution agents.
-A type `X` satisfies the `OneWayExecutor` requirements if it satisfies the general requirements on executors, as well as the requirements in the table below.
+A type `X` satisfies the `OneWayExecutor` requirements if it satisfies the general requirements on executors, as well as the requirements in the Table below.

 [*Note:* `OneWayExecutor`s provides fire-and-forget semantics without a channel for awaiting the completion of a submitted function object and obtaining its result. *--end note*]